itsapi/web-design/README.md

 > registers.
 I'll start getting this sorted tomorrow.
 >
 > Did you manage to get into the forum, is this what you wanted?

+C:
+> No didn't look at the forum, didn't realise it was set up ready to be used,
+> I'll create an account tomorrow and have a look.
+Does it sort the posts by
+> date?
+The one we currently have has the older posts first then the newer
+> ones, this is fine for comments but for the actual posts seems a bit daft.
+>
+> For some reason some people want a guest book as well, not sure why but
+> would you be able to do this?
+Via a link under the log in one saying leave a
+> comment, then a page with comments.
+>
+> Like I said looks great.
+Still haven't heard back from wargaming, my ticket
+> is still in the queue.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *